-If the smoke is literally smoking your neighbour’s house out, for example, the smoke is going into their home through windows and doors.
+If the smoke is smoking your neighbour’s house out, for example, the smoke is going into their home through windows and doors.

-Never burn household rubbish such as pop bottles, deodorants etc, rubber tyres or similar plastics, foam items or nothing flammable i.e paint, As these will create toxic black smoke and be dangerous for everyone.
+Never burn household rubbish such as pop bottles, deodorants, etc., rubber tyres or similar plastics, foam items or nothing flammable, i.e., paint,

 In any circumstances never use old engine oil, methylated spirits or petrol to light the fire or encourage it.